upsight/doctor/docs/types.rst

 * :attr:`~doctor.types.SuperType.description` - A human readable description
   of what the type represents.
 This will be used when generating documentation.
+* :attr:`~doctor.types.SuperType.example` - An example value to send to the endpoint when generating API documentation.
+This is optional and a default example value will be generated for you.
 * :attr:`~doctor.types._NumericType.exclusive_maximum`- If `True` and
   :attr:`~doctor.types._NumericType.maximum` is set, the maximum value should be treated as exclusive (value can not be equal to maximum).